Best Colored Pens for Adult Coloring Books

 Now that we have went over the most popular types of colored pens, let’s discuss what you put in them: the ink!
 There are a few different types of ink that is used and each has its own very unique characteristics.

 Oil-based ink is likely the most common type of ink for coloring with, as it has a huge variety of pigments that are used.
 This allows for plenty of color choices which are quite important in colored pens since blending and mixing of colors is very difficult if not impossible.
-Oil-based ink is noticeable thicker than water-based ink and is not acceptable for certain type of colored pens that are particularly narrow passages.
+Oil-based ink is noticeably thicker than water-based ink and is not acceptable for certain type of colored pens that are particularly narrow passages.
 They are primarily used in standard ballpoint pens.
 You will notice that oil-based inks can be extremely deep and thick in color, but are also more prone to bubbling.
 They also will dry much faster which reduces the likelihood of smearing.

 Great color variety